As an ambigram designer, you may think you know ambigrams.

 So did I, until I started this journey.

-Come with me on a fascinating exploration on the world of ambigrams.
+Come with me on a fascinating exploration of the world of ambigrams.
 It seems that we both know too little…

-Artists are drawing ambigrams for more than two decades now.
+Artists have been creating ambigrams for more than two decades now.
 And they’ve created miracles.
 First, there was the rotational ambigram.
 Then came the mirror.
-Then others, and others, and others… and I question, how many types of ambigrams are there?
-I mean, literally, how many?
-Does it stop somewhere?
+Then others, and others, and others… and I wonder, how many types of ambigrams could there be?
+Is there a limit?
 Can we somehow invent new types?
-And what is an ambigram in its very core?
+And what is an ambigram at its very core?

 In order to find out how far the ambigram map extends, we need to take a journey.
-In order to have a good trip though, we need to prepare our baggage.
+In order to have a good trip though, we need be prepared.

 But the first thing we need to discover is… what is an ambigram?

-If I ask you what is an ambigram, you will probably say something like “a typographical design that remains legible when it’s subjected to a geometric manipulation, such as rotation or reflection”.
-Even if this is right, it’s also wrong!
+If I ask you this question, you may say something like “a typographical design that remains readable when it’s subjected to a geometric manipulation, such as rotation or reflection”.
+Even if this is right, it’s incomplete!

-Well, my friend, if this definition is right, then what’s a perceptual shift ambigram?
-Or a figure-ground one?
-Is there any kind of geometric transformation there?
-Hehe, gotcha!
-There is something else going on here.
+Well, my friend, if this definition is right, then what is a perceptual shift ambigram?
+Or a figure-ground piece?
+Do these types include a geometric transformation?

 • I read something